mindsmiths/docs/docs/integrations/google-sheets.md

 - About the other one, R1C1 notation, you can learn more [here](https://developers.google.com/sheets/api/guides/concepts).

-In order of easier tracking all the ways of using the Google Sheet Adapter, we've created a simple [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1PLeZOMswMquutGjnvPw7kXwnUcTDxYiY4ucHxuHXFUo/edit?usp=sharing) which we'll use as an example for all features demonstration.

-We have a sheet `Goods` with 4 columns defined: `ID`, `NAME`, `WEIGHT IN KG` and `PRICE IN EUR`.

-[//]: # (![Gsheet example]&#40;/img/gsheet/sheet-example.png&#41;)

-The Google Sheet Adapter's main features are to **extract data** from a given spreadsheet and to **update** it with new data.

 ### Extracting data
 Use the `getSpreadsheet()` method to extract data from a given spreadsheet.
 It takes two arguments: `spreadsheetId` and `range.`
 Both are optional.
 As always, `spreadsheetId` is the ID you can retrieve from the Google Sheets URL, and `range`  is an argument for comma-separated sheet names from where to retrieve values.
 Here you can pass something like one of the [A1 notation examples](integrations/google-sheets#How-to-use-Google-Sheet-Adapter).